 Layer in Context:

-Specifying characters from a familiar narrative explored in English will encourage students to use voice and movement to create a role.
+Specifying characters from a familiar narrative explored in Reading class will encourage students to use voice and movement to create a role.
 It will also explore the relationship between the characters.
 The game itself requires both group and individual focus, and creates amazing tension!

-If in Science you are looking at Renewable Energies, students could be the sun (standing like a star jump and saying “Ahhhh!”, a solar panel (standing stiff like a board and “buzzing”) and electricity (arms outstretched towards opponents and saying “zap!”).
+If in Science class you are looking at Renewable Energies, students could be the sun (standing like a star jump and saying “Ahhhh!”, a solar panel (standing stiff like a board and “buzzing”), and electricity (arms outstretched towards opponents and saying “zap!”).
 In this version,

 - The sun beats electricity because it is renewable.